laure-sterne/NooksCrannyBack/README.md

-# Nook's Cranny – Front
+# Nook's Cranny – Back

 Nook's Cranny is a website for people who are in love with furniture.
 But not just any piece of furniture, because there are unique and recyclable!

-Discovered the front world of Nook's Cranny in this repository!
+Discovered the back world of Nook's Cranny in this repository!

 ## Tech Stack